-The financial accounting course is fundamental to the business curriculum and to success in the business world beyond college.
+The business curriculum and to success in the business world beyond college.
 The purpose of the course is to (1) give students a grasp of accounting terminology, (2) help students learn the process of gathering, classifying and reporting financial information on financial statements, and (3) provide analytical skills necessary to understand the importance of financial statements in economic decision making.
+(ACCT 2301)

-(ACCT 2301) 2302 Managerial Accounting (3-3-0) Prerequisite: ACC 2301.
+2302 Managerial Accounting (3-3-0)

+Prerequisite: ACC 2301.